-A business in Hong Kong may register a business name, which is separate to the names of the individuals, or the name of the company that carries on the business.
+A business in the Hong Kong SAR may register a business name, which is separate to the names of the individuals, or the name of the company that carries on the business.

 A business name is the name that a business uses in operation, such as for identifying and promoting itself to its customers.
 It can be different from a trade mark used by the business for identifying and promoting products and services offered by the business.